 The key to establishing the diagnosis of PTSD lies in the history of exposure to a perceived or actual life-threatening event, serious injury, or sexual violence.
 This can include serious medical illnesses, and the prevalence of PTSD is higher in people who have experienced serious illnesses such as cancer.
 The symptoms of PTSD include intrusive thoughts (eg, flashbacks, nightmares), avoidance (eg, withdrawal), negative thoughts and feelings, and increased reactivity.
 Patients with PTSD can experience physiologic hyperarousal, including startle reactions, illusions, overgeneralized associations, sleep problems, nightmares, dreams about the precipitating event, impulsivity, difficulties in concentration, and hyperalertness.
 The symptoms may be precipitated or exacerbated by events that are a reminder of the original traumatic event.
 Symptoms frequently arise after a long latency period (eg, child abuse can result in later-onset PTSD).
 DSM-5 includes the requirement that the symptoms persist for at least 1 month.
 In some individuals, the symptoms fade over months or years, and in others they may persist for a lifetime.

 In 75% of cases, PTSD occurs with comorbid depression or panic disorder, and there is considerable overlap in the symptom complexes of all three conditions.
 Acute stress disorder has many of the same symptoms as PTSD, but symptoms persist for only 3 days to a month after the trauma.
 The other major comorbidity is alcohol and substance abuse.
-The Primary Care-PTSD Screen and the PTSD Checklist are two useful screening instruments in primary care clinics or community settings with populations at risk ...
+The Primary Care-PTSD Screen and the PTSD Checklist are two useful screening instruments in primary care clinics or community settings with ...